geniusworks/digital-archive-maker/docs/video_ripping_guide.md

   # Prefer adding English subtitles if present; else prefer English audio if present; else keep
   AUDIO_SUBS_POLICY=prefer-subs make rip-movie TITLE="Movie" YEAR=1999

+  # Force burn-in of English image-based subtitles (overrides auto-burn)
+  AUDIO_SUBS_POLICY=prefer-burned make rip-movie TITLE="Movie" YEAR=1999

-  # Keep streams as-is (no prompt)
+  # Keep streams as-is (no prompt, no auto-burn)
   AUDIO_SUBS_POLICY=keep make rip-movie TITLE="Movie" YEAR=1999
   ```

 Notes:
+- **Automatic burn-in**: For DVDs with non-English default audio and English image-based subtitles (VobSub/PGS) but no text-based English subs, the script automatically burns in the English subtitles.
+This ensures captions are always visible without manual intervention.
-- Default policy is `keep` (prompt when interactive; leave streams as-is when not interactive).
+- Default policy is `keep` (prompt when interactive; auto-burn applies when non-interactive if conditions are met).
-- Set `AUDIO_SUBS_POLICY=prefer-audio` to automatically pick English audio (fallback to English subs), or `prefer-subs` to prioritize subs, or `keep` to keep streams as-is with no prompt.
+- Set `AUDIO_SUBS_POLICY=prefer-audio` to automatically pick English audio (fallback to English subs), `prefer-subs` to prioritize soft subs, `prefer-burned` to force burn-in even when text subs exist, or `keep` to suppress both prompts and auto-burn.

 Implementation details:
 - English audio selection uses HandBrakeCLI options: `--audio-lang-list eng --first-audio`.
-- English subtitles are muxed into the MP4 after encode (copy video/audio, `-c:s mov_text`).
+- English text-based subtitles are muxed into the MP4 after encode (copy video/audio, `-c:s mov_text`).
 If you choose subtitles, the track is marked default; otherwise it is included but not defaulted.
+- English image-based subtitles (VobSub/PGS) are automatically burned into the video during encode with `--subtitle N --subtitle-burned` when conditions are met (non-English audio, no soft subs available).
+This makes captions permanently visible.
+  - **Track numbering**: HandBrake numbers subtitle tracks sequentially (1, 2, 3...) based on their position in the file, not by ffprobe's stream index.
+The script correctly calculates the HandBrake track number by finding the position of the English subtitle among all subtitle streams.
-- **Image-based subtitle handling**: If only image-based subtitles (VobSub/PGS) exist, the script will extract them and provide guidance for manual OCR using tools like Subtitle Edit.
+- **Manual OCR fallback**: If auto-burn is disabled or fails, the script will extract image-based subtitles and provide guidance for manual OCR using tools like Subtitle Edit.
 Use the `vobsub-to-srt` helper for placeholder SRT creation.

 ## Backfill English subtitles into existing MP4s
 Use the provided helper to mux English soft subtitles from your archival MKVs into an existing MP4 without re-encoding video/audio.